 Pet Disaster Preparedness Information

 The Southern California region is especially prone to earthquakes and wildfires.
 Pet owners need to have an emergency plan in place, so they are prepared.
-Below are our top tips and facts to help you and your animals be ready.
+Whether an emergency occurs because of an illness, wildfire, earthquake or other disaster in San Diego County, planning ahead is the key to keeping you and your animals safe.

 In Case of Illness